debnsuma/create-an-etl-pipeline-apache-spark/README.md

----
-title: Creating an ETL Pipeline with Amazon EMR and Apache Spark
+# Creating an ETL Pipeline with Amazon EMR and Apache Spark

-description: In this tutorial, you will about how you can build an ETL (Extract, Transform, and Load) pipeline for batch processing using [Amazon EMR (Amazon Elastic MapReduce)](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) and [Spark](https://spark.apache.org/).
+In this tutorial, you will about how you can build an ETL (Extract, Transform, and Load) pipeline for batch processing using [Amazon EMR (Amazon Elastic MapReduce)](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) and [Spark](https://spark.apache.org/).
 During this process we will also learn about few of the use case of batch ETL process and how EMR can be leveraged to solve such problems.

 Batch ETL is a common use case across many organizations and this use case implementation learning will provide you with a starting point, using which you can build more complex data pipelines in AWS using Amazon EMR.

 We are going to use [PySpark](https://spark.apache.org/docs/latest/api/python/) to interact with the Spark cluster.
 PySpark allows you to write Spark applications using Python APIs.

-tags:
-    - data engineering
-    - analytics
-    - tutorials
-    - aws
-    - python
-    - spark
-authorGithubAlias: debnsuma
-authorName: Suman Debnath
-date: 2022-11-30
----

 ## What you will learn